techsoft3d/ts3d-hc-shandles/README.md

 <script src="./js/hcSHandles.min.js"></script>
 ```

-Create a new SHandleManager Object **after** the modelStructureReady event has been fired:
+Create a new SHandleManager Object **after** the modelStructureReady event has fired:
 ```
 var mySHandleManager = new shandles.SHandleManager(hwv);
 ```

 ## Usage
 ### Adding Handles
-To add handles to a model, simply create one of the three handle groups (translate, rotate, scale) and add it to the SHandleManager:
+To add handles to a model, simply create one of the three handle groups (translate, rotate, scale) and add them to the SHandleManager with a list of nodeids the handles should be attached to:
 ```
 await mySHandleManager.remove();  //remove existing handles let handleGroup = new shandles.RotateHandleGroup(mySHandleManager);